afeldman-nm/vllm-enc-dec-rfc/rfc.md

 # [RFC] Encoder/decoder models & feature compatibility

-tl;dr With Encoder/decoder model support landing soon, the next steps are to (1) add frequently-asked-for models (T5, Whisper) and (2) make vLLM features (CUDAGraph, pipeline parallelism, all attn backends, ...) compatible with encoder/decoder
+tl;dr With Encoder/decoder model support landing soon, the next steps are to (1) add frequently-asked-for models (T5, Whisper, ...) and (2) increase the number of vLLM features (quantization, CUDAGraph, pipeline parallelism, all attn backends, ...) compatible with encoder/decoder

 ## Motivation

 The level of interest in encoder/decoder models has resulted in a number of Issues submitted to the vLLM github repo, for example [here](https://github.com/vllm-project/vllm/issues/187) and [here](https://github.com/vllm-project/vllm/issues/180).
-As a result encoder/decoder support is being introduced to vLLM, requiring modifications to the backends, core & engine which were introduced over three PRs:
+As a result encoder/decoder support is being introduced to vLLM over three PRs which are expected to land soon:

 * [Core] block manager support for cross-attention KV cache
 * [Kernel] backend support for encoder attention & cross-attention